fastgh/fgit/README.md

 # NOT READY YET!

 # fgit
-GITHUB client wrapper, for Chinese developers, with fast access via transparent proxy
+Git client with built-in GITHUB proxy, 50x faster for Chinese developers

 ## Usage:
   Download the executable binary to $PATH.
 For ex., for Mac OSX,